 And in the final minutes of the encounter, Deportivo, who were obviously nervous (yellow cards to Guardado, Zé Castro and Verdú, in minutes 85, 87 and 90 of the game respectively), saw the feared equalizer so close like the possibility of putting an end to the match then and there.
 And the 2-2 went astray in the 84th minute, when the ruckus in the local goal area was so well handled by Fernando Llorente that the brave fans who had travelled to A Coruña despite the distance and the weather, were practically celebrating the goal until luck, bad in this case, meant that the ball was sent to Javi Martínez’s back in a decisive move which determined who was going to take home the points.

-The four against two move in which Guardado barraged Iraizoz with in the 94th minute ended up a simple anecdote which Llorente and Martínez could only contemplate from the other end of the field by clutching their hair and cursing the unlucky situation experienced only minutes before.
+The four against two move with which Guardado barraged Iraizoz in the 94th minute ended up a simple anecdote which Llorente and Martínez could only contemplate from the other end of the field by clutching their hair and cursing the unlucky situation experienced only minutes before.
 The sad image of what could have been.
-It would not have been considered as unfair by those present the sharing of those points, but (defensive factors aside) in this blessed and cursed game lady luck always comes in handy, even though we know, she prefers to flirt with those on a winning streak.
+Sharing the points would not have been considered as unfair by those present, but (defensive factors aside) in this blessed and cursed game lady luck always comes in handy, even though we know, she prefers to flirt with those on a winning streak.

 That’s how things are, and after the spiritual rearmament that the triumph against Osasuna had meant for the ‘lions’, the team has once again found itself face to face with the crude reality in the standings.
-On Sunday, with the protection of San Mamés, Athletic will play in another ‘final’ against Soria’s Numancia, a match in which it will be imperious to win the soothing three points needed.
+On Sunday, with the protection of San Mamés, Athletic will play in another ‘final’ against Soria’s Numancia, a match in which it will be vital to win the three points.